Koshimizu-Takehito/ScreenMacros/README.md

 ]
 ```

-And add it to your target:
+Then add it to your target:

 ```swift
 .target(